Rosa Gómez de Mejía: Biography

 Rosa Gómez Arias was born in Gurabo, Santiago Province.
 She studied education at the Universidad Autónoma de Santo Domingo.
 Gómez married Hipólito Mejía on 4 July 1964.
 The couple had four children: Ramón, Felipe, Carolina, and Lissa.
 Their daughter Carolina Mejía de Garrigó was a candidate for vice president of the Dominican Republic in 2016 and became mayor of the Distrito Nacional (Santo Domingo) in 2020.

 Gómez de Mejía became First Lady of the Dominican Republic on 16 August 2000, with the inauguration of her husband, Hipólito Mejía.
 Gómez was the country's first new First Lady since Asela Mera de Jorge left the office in 1986.
 From 1986 until 2000, the Presidents of the Dominican Republic were either unmarried (Joaquín Balaguer) or divorced at the time (Leonel Fernández).

 The official, government Office of the First Lady was created by Decree 741 of 10 September 2000.
 Rosa Gómez de Mejía became the first First Lady to head and coordinate the new government office from September 2000 until she left the position in 2004.

 As first lady, Gómez helped to conceive and establish El Museo Infantil Trampolín (The Trampoline Children's Museum), a children's museum and nonprofit focused on introducing Dominican children to new educational and cultural experiences.
 The museum, which opened on 30 April 2004, is housed in the Casa de Bastidas, the 15th century home of Rodrigo de Bastidas, in Santo Domingo's Ciudad Colonial neighborhood.
 The museum's exhibition rooms include science rooms and an open-air theater.
 Approximately 90,000 children visit the institution annually.

-Rosa Gómez de Mejía died on 21 March 2022, ten days after her 82nd birthday.
+Rosa Gómez de Mejía died on 21 March 2022.
 She suffered a heart attack prior to her death.